 Your Company has adopted accounting policies which are in line with the IndianAccounting Standards notified under Section 133 of the Companies Act 2013 read togetherwith the Companies (Indian Accounting Standards) Rules 2015.
 These are in accordance withGenerally Accepted Accounting Principles in India.

 IV.
 EXTRACT OF THE ANNUAL RETURN

 Pursuant to Section 92 of the Act and Rule 12 of the Companies (Management andAdministration) Rules 2014 as amended the extract of Annual Return in Form MGT-9 is notrequired to annexed to this report since it is available on the website of theCompanywww.shirpurgold.com.

 V. SEXUAL HARASSMENT

-The Company has zero tolerance for sexual harassment at workplace and adopted a policyon prevention prohibition and redressal of sexual harassment at workplace in line withthe provisions of the Sexual Harassment of Women at work place (Prevention Prohibitionand Redressal) Act2013 and the Rules thereunder.
-During the year under review nocomplaint on sexual harassment was received during the financial year under review.
+Your Company has zero tolerance for sexual harassment at workplace and adopted a policyon prevention prohibition and redressal of sexual harassment at workplace in line withthe provisions of the Sexual Harassment of Women at work place (Prevention Prohibitionand Redressal) Act2013 and the Rules there under.
+The company has complied withprovisions relating to the constitution of Internal Complaints Committee under the SexualHarassment of Women at Workplace (Prevention Prohibition and Redressal) Act 2013.
+Duringthe year under review no complaint on sexual harassment was received by the Company.

 VI.
 REGULATORY ORDERS